 Shane Riches is a film and television writer and producer, as well as a graphic novel writer and publisher.
 He was a producer on the remake of John Carpenter’s The Fog (2005) and has had film and television projects set up at Disney, MTV, Sony, Paramount, SyFy Channel and Dimension.
 Shane wrote the graphic novel, Afflicted, the comic book mini-series R.P.M. with New York Times #1 bestselling author Mick Foley, and published the graphic novels The Safest Place and Death Valley.
 Shane has a J.D. from Hastings College of Law and a B.S. from Boston College in Finance and Marketing.
 He is currently the Producer in Residence at the University of Arizona.

 Lorna Soroko is former V.P. of Adam Productions, based at Twentieth Century Fox and later at Warner Bros., where she was in charge of developing new television series and films.
 Prior to that, she was V.P. at Citadel Productions, where she worked on international co-productions.
 Ms. Soroko has writing and producing credits on HBO, Fox and Showtime; she is a member of the WGA; and she received a national Ace Award in the category of writing a movie or mini-series for a film that premiered at the Sundance Film Festival.
 She served as an Emmy Awards judge for several years.
 Prior to working as a creative exec, Lorna practiced entertainment law in L.A., with a law degree from Harvard Law School.
-As an independent producer, Lorna is always on the lookout for great material.
+She is currently writing novels that are represented by a New York book packaging publisher.
+And as an independent producer, Lorna is always on the lookout for great material.